yask123/RedditWallpapers/README.md

 ##### Default Behavior

 * It would collect the top 20 rated wallpapers from `/r/EarthPorn`
-* Set each one of them as your wallpaper for 5 minutes.
+* Select only the high resolutions images one by one and sets them as desktop wallpaper (For a duration of 5 mins)
 * Keep looping untill you kill the script